 Nestbox predators include cats, squirrels, rats, mice, stoats, weasels, woodpeckers and, in case of open fronted boxes, members of the crow family.
 As predators mainly hunt early in the morning, most people are unaware of their presence.

-A metal plate fixed around the entrance hole may deter woodpeckers and squirrels, while barbed wired, gorse or rose clippings above and below the box will give some protection against most mammals, such as cats.
+A metal plate fixed around the entrance hole may deter woodpeckers and squirrels, while spiky vegetation, such as gorse or rose clippings above and below the box will give some protection against most mammals, such as cats.

 Insects and nestboxes